Pandas Library in Python

 Where is the Pandas codebase?

 The Pandas codebase is open-source and maintained on GitHub.
-You can explore it here to see how the library is built, contribute to its development, or even check out ongoing issues.
+You can explore there that how the library is built, contribute to its development, or even check out ongoing issues.
 The Pandas documentation also provides comprehensive coverage of all features and functionalities.

 Installation of Pandas